najnesnaj/smartband/README.md

 NOTE :

 by flashing the Arduino script, you overwrite the firmware (the watch as you knew it, is no more ...)
 This is work in progress, and I'm a lousy programmer ....

 My intention is to monitor heart rate.
 For now I use the "Nordic nrf Connect App" to read out data from the watch, but I guess soldering the serial port is an easier option ...

+There exist different versions of this watch, mine is 2.4 (e.g. version 2.3 has a different pinout for si1142 ( SDA pin 26, SCL pin 28)

+For reference, @sanpii has the same board as mine ID107 ver2.4 in his repo https://github.com/sanpii/open-id107

+ sda, scl = 14,16 for kx022 and = 22,23 for Si1142.
+Kx022 scans as 0x1F (7b address)